tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 - Fixed the incorrect custom message color issue.
 - Fixed the incorrect or incomplete bubble display issue.
 - Fixed the issue where conversation lists failed to display profile photos.
-- Fixed the issue where ConversationLayout could not change the title bar color.
+- Fixed the issue where the title bar color could not be changed by ConversationLayout.
 - Supported 64-bit ijkplayer.
 - Supported multi-element messages.